Rhys Hoskins

-Rhys Dean Hoskins (/riːs/ REESS; born March 17, 1993) is an American professional baseball first baseman who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies and Milwaukee Brewers.
+Rhys Dean Hoskins (/riːs/ REESS; born March 17, 1993) is an American professional baseball first baseman for the Cleveland Guardians of Major League Baseball (MLB).
+He has previously played in MLB for the Philadelphia Phillies and Milwaukee Brewers.

 Hoskins played college baseball for the Sacramento State Hornets, and was selected by the Phillies in the fifth round of the 2014 MLB draft.
 He made his MLB debut in 2017, and was the Phillies starting first baseman for parts of six seasons.
 He was an integral part of the Phillies reaching the World Series in 2022, before he suffered a torn ACL, missing the entire 2023 season.
 After becoming a free agent following the season, Hoskins signed with the Brewers for 2024.

 Early life

 Hoskins was born on March 17, 1993, in Sacramento, California.
 His parents, Paul and Cathy Hoskins, were both lawyers.
 Hoskins was a competitive child, eager to win at card and board games as well as pickup games in the family's backyard.
 When he was two years old, his mother was diagnosed with breast cancer.
 She ultimately died of the disease in 2009, shortly before Hoskins' 16th birthday.
 After his mother's death, Hoskins grew closer to his younger sister Meloria.
 A lifelong fan of the San Francisco Giants of Major League Baseball (MLB), Hoskins modeled his baseball performance first after J. T. Snow, who had a background in gridiron football as well as playing first base, and later on Paul Goldschmidt.

 Hoskins became a multi-sport athlete at Jesuit High School in Carmichael, California, playing baseball, basketball, and football while maintaining a 4.0 grade-point average.
 Hoskins' parents dissuaded him from focusing entirely on one sport, instead encouraging him to follow a variety of activities.
-One of Hoskins' teammates at Jesuit was Zach Green, a shortstop who was highly sought after in the 2012 MLB Draft.
+One of Hoskins' teammates at Jesuit was Zach Green, a shortstop who was highly sought after in the 2012 MLB draft.
 Green typically batted third in the lineup, with Hoskins following at cleanup.
 Hoskins graduated high school in 2011, with a career .421 batting average, 28 runs batted in (RBIs), and a .544 on-base percentage.